lindazeng979/SIM-RAG/README.md

 ## Prerequisites

-1. Download model checkpoints, the retrieval corpus, and datasets from here: TBD
+1. Download model checkpoints (optional) and the retrieval corpus (required) from here (to be added).

 2. Clone the repository to your local machine:
    ```bash